crownstone/bluenet/docs/INSTALL.md

     mkdir ~/bluenet-workspace

-Then set the environment variable `BLUENET_WORKSPACE_DIR` to that directory
+and download the code (We recommend to download the code into the workspace, but you can place it anywhere you want):

     cd ~/bluenet-workspace
-    echo "export BLUENET_WORKSPACE_DIR=$PWD" >> ~/.bashrc

-Now you can download the code (We recommend to download the code into the workspace, but you can place it anywhere you want):

-    cd ~/bluenet-workspace
     git clone https://github.com/YOUR_GITHUB_USERNAME/bluenet

-and set the correct upstream and assign the `BLUENET_DIR` variable to the bluenet source folder:
+and set the correct upstream:

     cd bluenet
     git remote add upstream git@github.com:crownstone/bluenet.git
-    echo "export BLUENET_DIR=$PWD" >> ~/.bashrc

 Next make a dir for your config file(s), by default, this should be called `config` and be placed inside the workspace.

     mkdir ~/bluenet-workspace/config

+Now we need to set up the environment variables to keep track of the different folders required to build bluenet

+    cd ~/bluenet_workspace/bluenet
+    cp env.config.template env.config

+Open the file then uncomment and assign the variable `BLUENET_WORKSPACE_DIR` to your workspace path, e.g.

+    BLUENET_WORKSPACE_DIR=~/bluenet_workspace

+If you placed the bluenet source code at a different place than `$BLUENET_WORKSPACE_DIR/bluenet`, then you can also uncomment and assign the `BLUENET_DIR` variable to the correct location.
-If you want to rename or move the folder, you have to define the environment variable `BLUENET_CONFIG_DIR` to point to the correct location.
+Same for the config directory, if you choose a different location than `$BLUENET_WORKSPACE_DIR/config`, assign the `BLUENET_CONFIG_DIR` to point to the correct location.

+Last we want to load the environments by default for every terminal session with the following command:

-    echo "export BLUENET_DIR=<PATH/TO/YOUR/CONFIG>" >> ~/.bashrc
+    echo "source ~/bluenet_workspace/bluenet/scripts/env.sh" >> ~/.bashrc

 Apply the environment variables: